Ontario Careless Driving Defence

 Charge How It Differs Why It Matters

 Distracted driving Handheld device offences focus on holding or using a prohibited device while driving.
-Phone-use allegations can become careless driving if police allege distraction caused a collision or dangerous driving pattern.
+Phone-use allegations can become careless driving if police allege distraction caused a collision or dangerous pattern.

 FAQ